UW Bothell Fast Facts 2024-25

 The campus houses a 58-acre wetland that is a sustainable, functioning floodplain ecosystem within an urbanizing watershed.

-The campus uses no pesticides and is home to a host of native pollinators, salmon and other wildlife.
+The campus uses no pesticides and is home to a host of native plants, pollinators, salmon, beavers and other wildlife.

 Source: Division of Planning & Administration